vb-pogribnyi/OpenCircle/Open Circle.md

 ![circle_8](C:\Users\vpogribnyi\Documents\Dojo\ML\OpenCircle\v3\images\01_dataset\circle_8.png)

 Now we need to make sure that the distance between the points is uniform.
 The easy way to do it would be to use numpy interp function.
-To do that, I will create an array of distances for the current image, then an array of desired (uniform) distances, and interpolate the xs and ys arrays on the desired distances:
+To do that, I will create an array of distances between points for the current circle, then an array of desired (uniform) distances, and make the interpolation:

 ```python
     dx = np.diff(xs)